loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     it needs to be stored on an address divisible by 8, if its 4 bytes, the address needs to be divisible by 4, and so on and so forth.
-While x86-64 allows unaligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, as it can require more clock cycles, and cache friendliness of the values being interacted with.
+While x86-64 allows unaligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, because it can require more clock cycles, and cache friendliness of the values being interacted with.
   ]